leezh/CodingChallenge/Answers.md

 ## 3. If you added any tests to the code, which approach did you use and why?

+Considering there was already an xunit test framework project already I decided to extend it and actually test that `HotelsController.Get()` returns the correct result.

+Further tests could be added mocking upstream sources being down, and a cursory look at mocking libraries such as https://github.com/richardszalay/mockhttp could be used but would only be necessary once graceful error handling while fetching data is implemented.

 ## 4. How would you add any new data sources to the `/api/hotels/` endpoint in the future?

 New sources could be added by deriving from `IHotelSource` and implementing the